derek73/python-nameparser/README.rst

 It attempts the best guess that can be made with a simple, rule-based approach.
-Its main use case is English and it is not likely to be useful for languages that do not share the same structure as English names.
+Its main use case is English and it is not likely to be useful for languages that do not conform to the supported name structure.
 It's not perfect, but it gets you pretty far.

 Installation